Code-Institute-Submissions/kind-soul-yoga/README.md

 - Ensuring that all social media and donate links opened on the correct page (Facebook, Instagram and Paypal) and in a separate tab.
 - Clicking on every navigation link from each page to make sure they take the user to the correct place and that they display as _active_ when selected.
-- Clicking on every '_Call To Action_' and _Blog Post - Read More_ button to make sure they take the user to the correct place.
+- Clicking on every _Call To Action_ and _Blog Post - Read More_ button to make sure they take the user to the correct place.

 ## Deployment